 Namsangolis full of gorgeous restored Hanoks.

 Namsangol was the first thing we visited when we arrived in South Korea for the very first time.
 At that time we knew nothing about South Korea.
-Our hotel actually recommended a visit to Namsangol, which was a real good idea!
+Our hotel actually recommended a visit to Namsangol, which was a really good idea!

 The restored Hanoks are simply gorgeous.
-It is also possible to see inside with their original pieces of furnitures.
+It is also possible to see inside with their original pieces of furniture.
 We took so many pictures there, as we were so amazed by the beauty of the village.

 2. Check the restored Pavilion

 These well-preserved hanoks are not the only attractions in Namsangol.
-There is a restored pavilion from ancient times, a performing arts stage to show small plays on everyday life, a pond for nature lovers and a time capsule.
+There is a restored pavilion from ancient times, a performing arts stage to show small plays on everyday life, a pond for nature lovers, and a time capsule.
 Yes, a time capsule!

 Among the many options, the Namsangol Hanok Village was chosen as the site of the capsule.
 It contains 600 items of current Seoul life and cultural history, as a way to mark Seoul’s 600th anniversary.